athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 layer with 16 feature maps and pooling.
 The fully connected layer that interprets the features is increased to 100 nodes and the model is fit for 70 epochs with a batch size of 16 samples.

-The updatedbuildmodel() function that defines and fits the model on the training dataset is
+The updated build_model() function that defines and fits the model on the training dataset is listed below.

-listed below.

 ```
 # train the model